Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Introduction

 ~\\ Moreover, we impose the following two conditions~\cite{Kossowksi + Kriele - Signature type change and absolute time in general relativity}:

-~ \begin{enumerate} \item We call the metric $g$ a codimension-$1$\textbf{ transverse type-changing metric} if $d(\det([g_{\mu\nu}])_{q})\neq0$ for any $q\in\mathcal{H}$ and any local coordinate system $\xi=(x^{0},\ldots,x^{n-1})$ around $q$.
-Then we call $(M,g)$ a \textbf{transverse type-changing singular semi-Riemannian manifold}~\cite{Aguirre+Lafuente,Kossowksi + Kriele - Signature type change and absolute time in general relativity}.~\\ This implies that the subset $\mathcal{H}\subset M$ is a smoothly embedded hypersurface in $M$, and the bilinear type of $g$ changes upon crossing $\mathcal{H}$.
-Moreover, at every point $q\in\mathcal{H}$ there exists a one-dimensional subspace, denoted as the radical $Rad_{q}\subset T_{q}M$, within the tangent space $T_{q}M$ that is orthogonal to all of $T_{q}M$ at that point.~\\{} \item \textbf{The radical $Rad_{q}$ is transverse for any $q\in\mathcal{H}$.} Henceforward, we assume throughout that $(M,g)$ is a singular transverse type-changing semi-Riemannian manifold with a \textit{transverse radical}, unless explicitly stated otherwise. \end{enumerate}
+~ \begin{enumerate} \item We call the metric $g$ a codimension-$1$\textbf{ transverse type-changing metric} if $d(\det([g_{\mu\nu}]))_{q}\neq0$ for any $q\in\mathcal{H}$ and any local coordinate system $\xi=(x^{0},\ldots,x^{n-1})$ around $q$.
+Then we call $(M,g)$ a \textbf{transverse type-changing singular semi-Riemannian manifold}~\cite{Aguirre+Lafuente, Aguirre - On the Conformal Geometry of Transverse Riemann-Lorentz Manifolds, Kossowksi + Kriele - Signature type change and absolute time in general relativity}.~\\ This implies that the subset $\mathcal{H}\subset M$ is a smoothly embedded hypersurface in $M$, and the bilinear type of $g$ changes upon crossing $\mathcal{H}$.
+Moreover, at every point $q\in\mathcal{H}$ there exists a one-dimensional subspace, denoted as the radical $Rad_{q}\subset T_{q}M$, within the tangent space $T_{q}M$ that is orthogonal to all of $T_{q}M$ at that point.~\\{} \item \textbf{The radical $Rad_{q}$ is transverse to $\mathcal{H}$ for any $q\in\mathcal{H}$.} In cosmological applications, particularly in the context of “no boundary” models, a spacelike surface of signature change is the natural and preferred choice.
+Thus, our focus is specifically directed toward the concept of a transverse radical, which ensures such a spacelike hypersurface of signature change.
+Henceforward, we assume throughout that $(M,g)$ is a singular transverse type-changing semi-Riemannian manifold with a \textit{transverse radical}, unless explicitly stated otherwise.\footnote{ In the case of a tangential radical, no statements corresponding to the main results of our work can be made, since in $M_{L}$ causal curves approaching the hypersurface tend to become tangent to it rather than intersecting it transversely.
+This corresponds precisely to the case of a lightlike surface, as in some models of signature change in black hole spacetimes.} \end{enumerate}

 ~

 \begin{remark} Recall that the radical at $q\in\mathcal{H}$ is defined as the subspace $Rad_{q}:=\{w\in T_{q}M:g(w,\centerdot)=0\}$.
 This means $g(v_{q},\centerdot)=0$ for all $v_{q}\in Rad_{q}$.
 Note that the radical can be either transverse or tangent to the hypersurface $\mathcal{H}$.
 The radical $Rad_{q}$ is called \textit{transverse}~\cite{Kossowski - The Volume BlowUp and Characteristic Classes for Transverse} if $Rad_{q}$ and $T_{q}\mathcal{H}$ span $T_{q}M$ for any $q\in\mathcal{H}$, i.e. $Rad_{q}+T_{q}\mathcal{H}=T_{q}M$.
 This means that $Rad_{q}$ is not a subset of $T_{q}\mathcal{H}$, and obviously, $Rad_{q}$ is not tangent to $\mathcal{H}$ for any $q$. \end{remark}